 - Assess your expenses.
 Which of your regular expenses are essential and which are not?
 Are there any costs, like entertainment, eating out or traveling, that you can reduce or eliminate?
 Even necessary costs, like groceries, can sometimes be tightened up a bit by switching brands or watching for sales.

-- Create a budget.
+- Cut expenses.
 Start by budgeting for fixed necessary expenses like your rent or mortgage, credit card payments and student loans.
 With the money left, decide how much you need to spend on your flexible necessary expenses like groceries and toiletries.
-Finally, Decide how much of your remaining income you’re willing to spend and how much you want to save, and then trim away at your expenses until everything fits in your budget.
+Finally, decide how much of your remaining income you’re willing to spend and how much you want to save, and then trim away at your expenses until everything fits in your budget.

 Step 6: Check your progress regularly

-Monitor your weekly spending to see if you are sticking to your budget, and make sure to adjust it whenever your financial situation changes.
+Monitor your weekly spending to see if you’re sticking to your budget, and make sure to adjust it whenever your financial situation changes.
 Review your budget periodically to see if you can divert more to savings than you originally thought.
 For example, maybe you can:

 - Sell things you don’t use.
 Examine your living space and gather all the things you haven’t touched in a year.
 Have a garage sale or list them on a site like Craigslist — and then send that money to your savings account.